pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 #### Return occupancy only

+Requires Presence.

-Set IncludeUUIDs to false to return only occupancy for a channel.
+To return only occupancy for a single channel, specify the channel and set UUIDs to false (or use Limit = 0).

 ```
 1

 ```

 #### Example response